Geopolitical Risk and Global Threats

 Geopolitical risk applies up and down the organizational chart, and as guardians of information security, CISOs have a responsibility to draw these linkages and get a grasp on the uncertainty of macro global threats.

-Key Takeaways of Geopolitical Risk for a CISO
+Geopolitical Risk and Global Threats for a CISO

 Being a responsible CISO means getting a grasp on potential attack patterns by understanding the global threat landscape in order to reduce uncertainty.